xiaoliangchenUCD/DeepRMSA/README.md

 *.m files are used for generated precalculated routing information (if you want to apply the algorithm to a new topology)

-Please contact xlichen@ucdavis.edu for any related questions or concerns.
+Please contact xlichen@ucdavis.edu for any related question or concern.